pombreda/lepl/doc-src/offside.rst

 do the basic work: `Indent() <api/redirect.html#lepl.offside.lexer.Indent>`_ and `Eol() <api/redirect.html#lepl.offside.lexer.Eol>`_.
-As you might expect, the first of these matches the start of line marker plus any additional spaces, while the second matchers the end of line marker.
+As you might expect, the first of these matches the start of line marker plus any additional spaces, while the second matches the end of line marker.

 Like any other token, `Indent()
 <api/redirect.html#lepl.offside.lexer.Indent>`_ can be used to create a
-specialised token that matches the actual indentation used.
+specialised token that matches the text inside the token (in this case, the spaces).

 Here is an example using line--aware tokens::